Anoop-2752/flight-price-prediction/ReadME.md

-# ✈️ Flight Price Prediction
+# ✈️ Flight Price Prediction.

 This web application predicts the price of a flight ticket based on various input features such as airline, source and destination cities, departure/arrival times, number of stops, travel class, and departure date.
 The app is built using **HTML (Frontend)** and **Flask (Backend)**, and utilizes a trained machine learning model for the prediction logic.